The Day of the LORD

 And the kingdom will be the Lord’s.

 The judgment and destruction of Edom is prominent also in this Scripture.
-Note also the indications that national Israel will take possession of the land of their enemies.
+Note the indications that national Israel will take possession of the land of their enemies.

 [An entire chapter is devoted to the restoration of national Israel.]